GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

   URLs that match these origins could be handled by this web app.
 The scheme is always assumed to be `https://`.

-The excerpt of a Web App Manifest below shows how the music PWA example from the introductory paragraph could set this up.
+The excerpt of a web app manifest below shows how the music PWA example from the introductory paragraph could set this up.
 The second entry with the wildcard (`"*.music.example.com"`) makes sure that the app also gets activated for `www.music.example.com` or potential other examples like `marketing-activity.music.example.com`.